Essential hyperbolic Coxeter polytopes: Finiteness of the number of polytopes

 {\bf In dimension 4}, we have many possibilities to consider, but we always can compute volumes of polytopes applying Poincar\'e formula (see e.g.~\cite[Part I, Chapter 7]{29}) and then we can use properties (4) and $\mathrm{(IV)}$ of Lemmas~\ref{pr_s} and~\ref{pr_d}.
 Applying Lemmas~\ref{pr_s} and~\ref{pr_d} together with Lemma~\ref{dis_subd}, we reduce the problem to the following two questions: \begin{itemize} \item if $G_{P_4^1}$ is a subgroup of index 2 of $G_{P_4^2}$? \item if $G_{P_4^3}$ is a subgroup of index 3 of $G_{P_4^4}$? \end{itemize} where $P_4^1$, $P_4^2$, $P_4^3$ and $P_4^4$ are the polytopes shown on Fig.~\ref{4left}.

-To solve the first question notice, that in case of a subgroup of index 2 we actually deal with a dissection, so, we apply Lemma~\ref{dis_subd} to see that the answer is negative.
+To answer the first question note, that in case of a subgroup of index 2 we actually deal with a dissection, so, we apply Lemma~\ref{dis_subd} to see that the answer is negative.